PythonRSAS/pythonrsas.github.io/_posts/2022-08-17-2-A-Study-on-Bank-Balance-sheet-composition.md

 ![Trading Assets and Liabilities](../images/posts/Trading Assets and Liabilities.PNG)

 ## Securities Portfolios
-The HTM category has been growing since the GFC.

-Note: Chart measures debt and equity securities portfolios.
-Thus, trading portfolio excludes other types of trading assets such as whole loans and derivatives.
+Note: Chart measures debt and equity securities and excludes other types of trading assets such as whole loans and derivatives.
 ![Securities Portfolios](../images/posts/Securities Portfolios.PNG)

+• HTM category has been growing since the GFC.
+• Steady increases in debt and equity securities held for trading purposes in the period after the repeal of the Glass-Steagall Act in 1999 (this act had largely separated investment banking and commercial banking up to that point).
+During the GFC, there was a sharp decline which would have been larger if not for the conversion of two large trading firms, Goldman Sachs and Morgan Stanley, to bank holding companies in September 2008.

 ### AFS
 The **U.S. Treasury Securities category** within AFS has been growing since the GFC, whereas the **U.S. Government Agency Obligations** category has been dropping during the same period of time.